unity8-team/miral/tasks_for_the_interested_reader.md

  - Menu integration with toolkits.
 We should probably support dbus menus.

  - Add virtual workspaces.
-A virtual workspace represents a group of surfaces that can be switched away from (hidden) or to (shown) in a single action.
+A virtual workspace represents a group of windows that can be switched away from (hidden) or to (shown) in a single action.
    Each surface belongs in a single virtual workspace.
-A virtual workspace represents a group of surfaces that can be switched away from (hidden) or to (shown) in a single action.
+A virtual workspace represents a group of windows that can be switched away from (hidden) or to (shown) in a single action.
 Each surface belongs in a single virtual workspace.